evoluteur/evolutility-models/README.md

 With Evolutility, models are DRY (Don't Repeat Yourself) descriptions of applications.
 These models contain all the information necessary for the backend (database tables and columns, validation...) and the UI (views, fields, validation...).

-Cool things to do with models:
+Cool things to do with Evolutility models:

 - Create a database and automatically provide REST or GraphQL endpoints using [Evolutility-Server-Node](https://github.com/evoluteur/evolutility-server-node).